Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Introduction

-We conduct further in-depth research using numerical simulations to study the noise and response of different polarizations in different TDI combinations.
-We separately simulate the different TDI combinations of the three detectors, LISA, Taiji, and TianQin.
-Meanwhile, continuing the previous work~\cite{my_paper4,my_paper3}, we investigate the scenarios of detecting massive black hole binaries (MBHBs) and stellar-mass binary black holes (SBBHs) using different TDI combinations, presenting the best combinations for different masses.
-Employing the stochastic gravitational wave background (SGWB) with a flat spectrum to simulate the GW responses across the entire frequency band, we compute the sensitivity curves of different TDI combinations and evaluated the corresponding detection capabilities.
-Through the systematic investigation, we analyze the constraints on GW polarization and the detection performance from multiple perspectives.
+We conduct a detailed numerical study of the noise properties and polarization dependent responses of different TDI combinations by separately simulating LISA, Taiji, and TianQin.
+Building on our previous work~\cite{my_paper4,my_paper3}, which employed simplified detector responses to study GW polarizations, the present work extends the analysis to multiple TDI combinations and focuses on configurations that are more directly relevant to realistic space-based detectors.
+We perform a investigation of massive black hole binaries (MBHBs) and stellar-mass binary black holes (SBBHs) using different TDI combinations, and identify the optimal choices for different mass ranges.
+To characterize the detector performance in a broader context, we employ a stochastic gravitational wave background (SGWB) with a flat spectrum to model the GW response over the full frequency band and derive the corresponding sensitivity curves for different TDI combinations.
+Based on these sensitivity curves, we further compute the power-law sensitivity for SGWB searches and evaluate the detectability of first-order phase transition (PT) signals under different TDI configurations.
+Through this systematic investigation, we assess the constraints on GW polarizations and the detection performance from multiple complementary perspectives.
+In addition, a key aspect of this work is the use of numerical methods to study the sensitivity of GW detectors to different polarizations while consistently incorporating realistic orbital effects.
+We emphasize that no significant deviations from the standard assumptions, such as equal and constant arm lengths, are expected to affect our conclusions.

 This paper is organized as follows.
-In Sec.~\ref{sec:GW_signal}, we present the waveforms of binary black holes (BBHs) and flat spectrum SGWB.
+In Sec.~\ref{sec:GW_signal}, we present the waveforms of binary black holes (BBHs) and SGWB with flat, power-law, and first-order PT spectra.
 In Sec.~\ref{sec:Detector}, we review the relevant aspects of the detector, including the orbit configuration, response, TDI, noise, and sensitivity.
 In Sec.~\ref{sec:Methodology}, we explain the approach for calculating the signal-to-noise ratio (SNR) and the procedural steps of the simulation.
 In Sec.~\ref{sec:Results}, we present simulation results for different TDI combinations and analyze the best combinations under various scenarios.
 Finally, we summarize the results of our research in Sec.~\ref{sec:Conclusion}.
 Throughout this paper, we use units with $G=c=1$, where $G$ is the gravitational constant and $c$ is the speed of light.